Tag: seo friendly url

 • Incorporate relevant keywords: When creating permalinks, include relevant keywords that accurately describe the content of the page.
 This helps search engines understand the topic and improve your chances of ranking for relevant searches.

 • Ensure readability and clarity: Create permalinks that are concise, easy to read, and understand.
 Use hyphens (-) to separate words and avoid unnecessary characters, numbers, or special symbols.
 Clear and readable permalinks benefit both search engines and users.
+To clean up long or complex URLs even further, consider running them through a URL shortener, which can convert bulky permanent links into branded, shareable ones.

 • Test the permalink: Before finalizing the permalink, click on it to ensure it directs to the correct page.
 Verify that the URL structure accurately represents the content and is free from any errors.